JoshuaStorm/meetable/README.md

 - Fix an issue where we were redirecting to ROOT then back to ROOT/dashboard_page upon refresh
 - Fix waitOns that should ahve been subscriptions.
 - Last second bug fixes for the presentation...
 Oops

+## May 8, 2017 (Shayan)
+- Started work on constant vertical height.
+Slightly more complicated than expected.
+- Pushed tentative version to github

 ## May 8, 2017 (David)
 - Fix error handling and throwing on bad input for "no meetings before/after"